johncrossland/docker-waf-dsvw/readme.md

 *   Generic Web Attack Protection
 *   Error Detection and Hiding

 NGINX, though, is more than merely a web server.
 It can also act as a load balancer, reverse proxy, and do SSL offloading.
 Combine with ModSecurity, it has all the features to be a full-blown WAF.
 The NGINX/ModSecurity WAF has traditionally be deployed on VM’s and bare-metal servers, however it too can also be containerized.
 Using NGINX/ModSecurity in a container means that a container itself can be a WAF and carry with it all the advantages of containers.
 Likewise, it can scale and deploy with containers loads with on premise and cloud based solutions while VM’s and physical firewalls cannot.
-The Dockerfile and script herein builds NGINX and ModSecurity from their sources inside a container, then uploads three config files.
-These files are configured with the defaults settings on.
+The Dockerfile and script herein builds NGINX and ModSecurity from their sources inside a container, then uploads four config files and a folder.

 *   **nginx.conf** – This is the NGINX configuration file that contains the directives for load balancing and reverse proxying.
     *   Line 44 starts the section about enabling and disabling ModSecurity